filmproj/filmproj.github.io/index.md

 * The common trope of the “grumpy old man” or “cynical old woman” may not reflect the reality where older individuals exhibit a wide range of emotions and attitudes, with many displaying optimism, wisdom, humour, and a positive outlook on life.
 * There’s a narrative that elderly individuals are a burden on society, requiring extensive care and resources without contributing back.
 The reality is that older adults contribute significantly to society through volunteer work, mentorship, caregiving, and sharing their skills and knowledge.

 Aging is just one aspect of a person’s identity, and older individuals have diverse experiences, interests, and abilities that extend far beyond their age.
-Defining any person solely on age leads to agism, which is discrimination based on age.
+Defining any person solely on age leads to **agism**, which is discrimination based on age.
 Challenging these stereotypes is essential for fostering a more inclusive society where the elderly are valued for their contributions and experiences.

 **<ins>Implementing Aims</ins>**